-In January 2005, we completed the formation of Managers Investment Group LLC ("Managers" or "Managers Investment Group," the successor to The Managers Funds LLC), a distribution platform designed to expand our Affiliates' product offerings and distribution capabilities by leveraging our product development, packaging, sales and support expertise.
+In January 2005, we completed the formation of Managers Investment Group LLC ("Managers,"), a distribution platform designed to expand our Affiliates' product offerings and distribution capabilities.
 Managers operates as a single point of contact for retail intermediaries, offering more than 75 Affiliate products to mutual fund and separate account investors through banks, brokerage firms, insurance companies, and other sponsored platforms such as defined contribution plans.
-Managers has offices located throughout the United States, and is supported by a broad and experienced marketing and wholesaling teams, which includes a significant external and internal sales force dedicated to providing sales and client services support.
-Also in January 2005, through Managers, we completed the acquisition of approximately \$3.0 billion of assets under management from Fremont Investment Advisors, Inc. ("FIA").
-The acquisition includes the Fremont Funds, a diversified family of 12 no-load mutual funds managed by independent sub-advisors and investment professionals at FIA as well as FIA assets in separate accounts and 401(k) plans.